rebels-ai/GroupEQBot/README.md

 ## System Design ![Screenshot 2022-10-09 at 18 05 02](https://user-images.githubusercontent.com/37558223/194764215-3d3584b9-b28b-4283-9d2c-44efee6db278.png)

+## Bot creation
+To create a bot on Telegram, you need to contact the [BotFather](https://telegram.me/BotFather) and go through the following steps:
+1. Use command `/newbot`
+2. Create a name for your bot
+3. Create a username, which must ends with 'bot'.
+It would be used as a url to bot

+    e.g.: `t.me/name_of_your_bot`
+4. Set privacy with command `/setprivacy` to `Disable`, so bot receive all messages that people send in group chats
+5. Put bot token you received to `token` field in `configurations.yaml`

+In BotFather's chat you can set bot profile picture, description, commands and delete the bot as well.

 ## System Configurations
 - There is configurations template file, containing all the system configurations: